SyneticNL/Hyral/README.md

 ## Features
 * Framework agnostic
 * API backend agnostic
-* Seamless integration for multiple backends
+* Can integrate seamlessly with multiple, different types of backends
 * Single resource and collection of resource support
 * Uses the Promise API
 * Hypermedia oriented
+* Uses state management and immutability
 * Full test-coverage

 Comes bundled with: